 5. 100% Duty Cycle

-For a compressor to offer 100% duty cycles, the engine will need to be equipped with a cooling component.
-Otherwise, the nonstop pressurization could cause the engine to overheat.
+For a compressor to offer 100% duty cycles, the engine must be equipped with a cooling component.
+Otherwise, the constant pressurization could cause the engine to overheat.
 A 100% duty cycle will generally be one of the requirements for any air compressor used in a factory setting.

 How Often Should a Compressor Cycle?